hashi-strawb/multispace-example/README.md

 There are a few other dependencies:
 * Your TFC org must have VCS set up within it to create new workspaces linked to GitHub orgs.
 The config here assumes exactly one GitHub VCS provider.
 * The bootstrap workspace runs locally.
-You'll need to `terraform login` to get that working, and create a Workspace to store the state.
- (there's no reason why you can't run the bootstrap workspace remotely Terraform Cloud too... there's just less to setup if you run it locally)
+You'll need to `terraform login` to get that working (there's no reason why you can't run the bootstrap workspace remotely Terraform Cloud too... there's just less to setup if you run it locally)
 * There may be other dependencies I've missed.
 I'll update if I find any.